naomis-archive/moderator-training/README.md

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Questions

-If you have questions regarding contributing, using the project, or any related topic, you can reach us at our [Discord Server](http://chat.nhcarrigan.com) where we would be happy to help!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):